oatsu-gh/ENUNU/README_English.md

 # ENUNU

-UTAU plugin powered by NNSVS

-This software allows you to use the NNSVS-singing-model, like a UTAU VB.
+This software allows you to use NNSVS-singing-models like as UTAU-VBs.

 ## Attention